Toni Cantó: Spell in politics

 Following the announcement of the motion of no confidence in the PP regional government in Murcia in March 2021 (and ensuing crisis in Cs as party regional legislators who had initially backed the motion crossed the floor within hours to accept government posts offered by the PP), PP's Secretary General Teodoro García Egea contacted Cantó.
 Cs' leader Inés Arrimadas proposed including Cantó in the executive board of Cs, yet Cantó announced he was leaving the party and his seat on 15 March 2021.

 9 days later, on 24 March 2021, PP announced Cantó would be on their list for the 2021 Madrilenian regional election.
-However, Cantó was registered in the Valencian Community (so he could run as candidate in the Valencian regional election) and the electoral body is set by the national electoral law (LOREG) at two months before elections are called, so doubts were cast about Cantó's passive suffrage availability, as it requires active suffrage.
+However, Cantó was registered in the Valencian Community (so he could run as a candidate in the Valencian regional election) and the electoral body is set by the national electoral law (LOREG) at two months before elections are called, so doubts were cast about Cantó's passive suffrage availability, as it requires active suffrage.
 He claimed he had registered in the Madrid region "some days ago".
 In April 2021, the Administrative Court number 5 of Madrid resolved that Cantó, along with fellow intended candidate Agustín Conde, was "ineligible" for the PP list due to not having registered in the Madrid region in due time and form.

 In 2021, Cantó joined the Madrid-based ISSEP, a far-right educational centre founded in Spain by Marion Maréchal, to lecture on speaking skills.